Dislocated Toe

 Treatment

-- With surgery (rare)—an incision will be made to put the bones back into place and to repair any damaged ligaments
+• Surgery to put the bones back into place and to repair any damaged ligaments (rare)

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.